Daniel McConnell (cyclist)

 Daniel McConnell (born 9 August 1985) is an Australian cross-country mountain biker.
 McConnell qualified for the 2020 Tokyo Olympics.
 He finished 30th in the men's cross-country event.

 Early years

 McConnell began cycling at 13 years of age.
-His hard work and dedication to the sport paid off and was chosen for the Australian Team in 2002.
+After 4 years of dedication to the sport, at the age of 17, McConnell was chosen for the Australian Team in 2002.
 At the age of 23 McConnell made his Olympic debut at the 2008 Beijing Games.
 He was placed 39th in the mountain bike cross-country event.